Learning Outcomes

 A property owner receives planning permission for a loft conversion but does not apply for building regulations approval.
 What are the risks?

-Answer: The owner is at risk of enforcement action by the local authority for breach of building regulations.
+The owner is at risk of enforcement action by the local authority for breach of building regulations.
 The works may need to be altered or removed, and the owner could be fined.
 Planning permission does not remove the need for building regulations approval.
+The absence of approval may also affect saleability and mortgageability unless remedied or evidenced by a suitable regularisation certificate.

 Listed Buildings and Conservation Areas